CAFAudit/audit-service/docs/pages/en-us/Client-API.md

 	// Add Event Parameters
 		// Add an Event Parameter for holding the Document ID that was deleted auditEventBuilder.addEventParameter("docId", null, docId);
-		// Add an Event Parameter for holding the User who authorised the deletion of the document. auditEventBuilder.addEventParameter("authorisedBy", null, authorisedBy);
+		// Add an Event Parameter for holding the User who authorised the deletion of the document.
+Add length constraints for this parameter as it is of type String auditEventBuilder.addEventParameter("authorisedBy", null, authorisedBy, 1, 256);

 	// Send the constructed event to storage auditEventBuilder.send();